-The following resources are things I have personally found value in either through watching, reading, or general use.
+The following contains resources that I have personally found value in.

 To maximize your time, experiment with increasing the speed of the podcasts you listen to.
 Start with 1.1x and move up from there as you become more comfortable.
 My typical range is 1.2x – 2.0x depending on the podcast.